nextbreakpoint/event-sourcing-cqrs-example/README.md

     eval $(minikube docker-env)

-Build Docker images on Minikube (but skip tests):
+Build Docker images (and skip tests):

     ./scripts/build-services.sh --nexus-host=${NEXUS_HOST} --nexus-port=${NEXUS_PORT} --nexus-username=${NEXUS_USERNAME} --nexus-password=${NEXUS_PASSWORD} --skip-tests

 Please note that integration tests or pact tests can't be executed using the Docker engine running on Minikube.

-In case we want to run the tests using Pack Broker and Nexus server deployed on Minikube, we must use the local Docker engine, and then load the images into Minikube.
+In case we want to run the tests using Pack Broker and Nexus server deployed on Minikube, we must use the local Docker engine, and then load the Docker images into Minikube.

 Reset Docker environment variables to use local Docker engine: